 Play Beach Volleyball in Taiwan (indoor + outdoor groups in Taipei)

-Taiwan is a great place if you like to play indoor and outdoor volleyball.
+Taiwan is a great place if you like to play volleyball.
 You can usually use any outdoor high school or university court for free, and you’ll usually find regular players.
 However, beach and grass aren’t common at all.
 I’ve got lucky to spend enough in Taiwan to play on beach, indoor and outdoor courts in Taiwan.
 I will share my findings, hopefully this could save you some time!

 The challenge is to find location where we can set the net.
 Because of some regulations, we can’t set the net everywhere.
 I had to do some research where we can set our portable net.
 So I’ve compiled in this map places where we can set our net, but also added location with existing beach court with a net (but don’t expect much from them).
 Some groups (in Kaoshuing and Keelung) also have their own nets.
 I’ve put their informations in the map: